MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-data-pipelines.md

 - **Azure Synapse pipelines or Azure Data Factory**: Use copy activities to copy data.

-- **Use shortcuts**: While new data can be landed read/write to OneLake from Azure Synapse, historical data can be enabled using shortcuts, with no data copy needed.
+- **Use shortcuts**: While new data can be read or written to OneLake from Azure Synapse, historical data can be enabled using shortcuts, with no data copy needed.

 ## Pipelines migration (Spark-related activities)